wikimedia/mediawiki-tools-cli/internal/cmd/docker/jaeger/jaeger.long.md

 # Jaeger service

-Using this will automatically configure a a jaeger service for MediaWiki.
+Using this will automatically configure a jaeger service for MediaWiki.

 This relies on code in MediaWiki that is a work in progress.
 See https://phabricator.wikimedia.org/T340552 and https://gerrit.wikimedia.org/r/c/1027519 for more information.